logo

 (1)

-Imagine this: instead of a list of 50 issues in various statuses, you see colorful cards moving across columns.
-Managers see overall workload, developers see their issue queue, and testers see what awaits their review.
-Transparency eliminates uncertainty and cuts time spent in meetings and reporting.
-Result: 30–40% reduction in communication and information search time.
+Imagine: instead of a list of 50 tasks in various statuses, you see colorful cards moving across columns.
+Managers see overall workload, developers see their task queue, testers see what awaits verification.
+Transparency eliminates uncertainty and cuts time spent on meetings and reports.
+Result: 30–40% reduction in communication and information-search time.

 Reduced bureaucracy and simplified planning.